HolmesLab/holmeslab/docs/Experiments/flywheel-dl.md

 {:toc}
 ---

+# Downloading fMRIPrep Data
+1.

-# Downloading Acquisition Data: The `fw download` Command
+# Downloading Specific Data: The `fw download` Command

 Sessions, acquisitions, and files can be downloaded individually using the `fw download` command.